ArduPilot/apm_planner/CONTRIBUTING.md

 Push changes to your repo

 if you update Library, framework or third parties Clone your repo in a different folder and compile+run your new code.
-This process will ensure that you not missing any file.
+This process ensures that you do not forget any file.

 Last send a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)